mdkrieg/node-red-contrib-debug-specific/README.md

 ## Release Notes
 #### 0.0.1
 * Realized the whole thing works with the normal debug/view/view.html thus,
-*   Removing the http endpoints from index.js
+* ----Removing the http endpoints from index.js
-*   Removing the hosted lib files
+* ----Removing the hosted lib files
-*   No more npm dependencies :)
+* ----No more npm dependencies :)
 * Got the windows to close on page unload
 #### 0.0.0
 * Initial release